-How therapy can help excessive anxiety
+How therapy can help curb anxiety

 Whilst anxiety serves no productive purpose, the milder end of the anxiety spectrum (worry) can actually be helpful - it makes us check for traffic before crossing the road, or avoid dark alleyways in the dead of night - essentially it keeps us aware and therefore safe.
-This is what makes treating anxiety so difficult - we don't want to remove completely, but to reduce it to a helpful level.
+This is what makes treating anxiety so difficult - we don't want to remove completely, but instead to reduce it to a helpful level.

 Sometimes there will be a trigger for anxiety in the form of a traumatic experience or a life change such as moving house, a breakup, or starting a new job, but sometimes there is no definitive cause (and this can be scariest of all).
-No matter how your anxiety started, if you feel overrun by it then therapy can help you to take back control.
+No matter how your anxiety started, if you feel overrun by it then counselling can help you to take back control.

 Understandably if you're already feeling anxious then the idea of beginning therapy can feel so scary it might feel too much.
-To try to take some of the fear out of therapy I have written about what the first session will be like HERE, and I also encourage you to contact me in whatever way feels most comfortable for you, be that a call, text or email to ask any questions you might have.
+To try to take some of the fear out of counselling I have written about what the first session will be like HERE, and I also encourage you to contact me in whatever way feels most comfortable for you, be that a call, text or email to ask any questions you might have.
 We can also have a brief chat on the phone before you book anything to help you to feel as informed as possible before you make any decision.

-I you think you might want to try some sessions with me, then please get in touch.
+If you think you might want to try some sessions with me, then please get in touch.